ryandotclair/spring-rest-app-accelerator/README.md

 ## Create the infrastructure

-Run this from this folder.
+Run these commands from this folder.

 ```bash
 #!/bin/sh